wireshark/wireshark/README.md

 Multiple File Types
 -------------------

-The wiretap library is a packet-capture library currently under development parallel to Wireshark.
-In the future it is hoped that wiretap will have more features than libpcap, but wiretap is still in its infancy.
-However, wiretap is used in wireshark for its ability to read multiple file types.
+Wireshark can read packets from a number of different file types.
 See the Wireshark man page or the Wireshark User's Guide for a list of supported file formats.

-In addition, it can read gzipped versions of any of those files automatically if you have the zlib library available when compiling Wireshark.
-Wireshark needs a modern version of zlib to be able to use zlib to read gzipped files; version 1.1.3 is known to work.
-Versions prior to 1.0.9 are missing some functions that Wireshark needs and won't work.
+Wireshark can transparently read gzipped versions of any of those files if zlib was available when Wireshark was compiled.
 CMake will automatically use zlib if it is found on your system.
 You can disable zlib support by running `cmake -DENABLE_ZLIB=OFF`.

 Although Wireshark can read AIX iptrace files, the documentation on AIX's iptrace packet-trace command is sparse.
 The `iptrace` command